 Ischial Bursitis Misdiagnosis

-Runners that present to our clinic with this painful condition have usually been either misdiagnosed by some other doctor or have misdiagnosed themselves through researching on the internet.
+Runners that present to our clinic with this painful condition have usually been misdiagnosed with some other condition.
 The conditions Ischial Bursitis are usually confused with are:

 - Piriformis Syndrome